 - Heads of state and government

-- Heads of the military, judiciary, law enforcement and board of central banks
+- Heads of senior officials in the military, judiciary, law enforcement and board of central banks

 - Top-ranking officials of political parties